Elderflowers: Found on the Elder tree in late spring/early summer.

 Combining two of my favourite flavours: rhubarb freshly plucked from my parents' veg patch and more heady elderflowers.
 I hear that rhubarb is a great source of vitamin K. I am not sure it counts in this form, but I like to think it is mildly nutritional!

-I tried a few recipe variations last year, all were delicious, but this was my favourite:
+I tried a few recipe variations last year, all were delicious, but this was my favourite (testing was tough though!)

 Rhubarb and elderflower gin ingredients